cul-it/scholars-orcid-connection/doc/ScorconnDeveloperNotes.md

 	* How do we store the info from the failure?

 ## Real SOON
+* How does one register with Cornell on ORCID?
+What does it look like?
 * OrcidClientContext -- get rid of the Settings; make it in terms of Strings.
+	* Include the Base URL as one of the URLs derived from "sandbox" or "production": https://sandbox.orcid.org
 * Rewrite the data layer to use meaningful IDs, and object-oriented updates.
 	* [look here.](https://stackoverflow.com/questions/3585034/how-to-map-a-composite-key-with-hibernate)
 * Remove the confusion in the purpose of the cache.